japila-books/spark-sql-internals/docs/hive/SaveAsHiveFile.md

 Unsupported hive version: [hiveVersion]
 ```

-NOTE: `getExternalTmpPath` is used when link:InsertIntoHiveDirCommand.adoc[InsertIntoHiveDirCommand] and link:InsertIntoHiveTable.adoc[InsertIntoHiveTable] logical commands are executed.
+NOTE: `getExternalTmpPath` is used when InsertIntoHiveDirCommand.md[InsertIntoHiveDirCommand] and InsertIntoHiveTable.md[InsertIntoHiveTable] logical commands are executed.

 === [[deleteExternalTmpPath]] `deleteExternalTmpPath` Method